An Idyllic Summer Escape on Orcas Island, Washington

 Whale Watching

-Although Orcas Island isn’t named for orca whales, those distinctive black-and-white whales, this area is among the best places in the world to see them.
-Options for a whale watching tour are numerous, and in season (roughly May through October), you’re likely to spot orca pods as well as humpback whales and other species.
+Although Orcas Island isn’t named for orca whales, this area is among the best places in the world to see them.
+Options for a whale watching tour are numerous, and in season (roughly May through October), you have a good chance of spotting orca pods as well as humpback whales and other species.
 We chose Deer Harbor Charters, the oldest such operation in the San Juans, and spent a gorgeous day on the water with our captain, naturalist and a small group of passengers.
-While the orcas didn’t put in an appearance, we followed a pair of humpbacks for quite a while (magnificent!) and encountered lots of sea lions, harbor seals, bald eagles and more in the process.
+While the orcas didn’t put in an appearance that day, we followed a pair of humpbacks for quite a while (magnificent!) and encountered lots of sea lions, harbor seals, bald eagles and other creatures in the process.

 Kayaking